-In April 2014, Unitil Service Corp. entered into an arrangement for the financing of the construction and installation of a customer information system, including software and equipment.
+In April 2014, Unitil Service Corp. entered into a financing arrangement for information systems software and various technology equipment.
 The financing arrangement is structured as a capital lease obligation with maximum availability of \$15 million.
-As of March 31, 2015, Unitil Service Corp. has received funding under this financing arrangement in the amount of \$7.7 million, which was used to fund project costs.
+As of June 30, 2015, Unitil Service Corp. has received funding under this financing arrangement in the amount of \$9.1 million, which was used to fund project costs.